 Living Areas

-- Clear walkways—keep floors free of cords, shoes, or low furniture
+- Clear walkways of cords, shoes, and low furniture

 - Remove loose rugs or secure them with non-slip backing

-- Ensure light switches are easy to reach when entering the room
+- Position light switches within easy reach when entering a room

 Bedroom

-- Keep a lamp or light switch within easy reach of the bed
+- Keep a lamp or light switch within arm’s reach of the bed

-- Use nightlights in hallways or on the path to the bathroom
+- Use nightlights along the path to the bathroom

-- Store frequently used items within arm’s reach to avoid climbing
+- Store frequently used items at a reachable height to avoid climbing

 Bathroom